English

 Where is progestogen found?

-Due to its strong progestogenic effect, dienogest can help suppress ovulation and thicken the uterine lining, reducing the chance of pregnancy.
+Due to its strong progestogenic effect, dienogest can help suppress ovulation and thicken the uterine lining, thereby reducing the chance of pregnancy.
 Dienogest is also sometimes used in the treatment of certain menstruation-related conditions, such as endometriosis and heavy menstrual bleeding.

 Prevent potential deficiencies